 If memory serves me, the episode opens with Sawyer awakening from his nightly recurring dream in which he replays the real-life event that shaped his whole life; his father killing his mother.
 As he wakes, he hears the island whisper the words “It’ll come back around.”
-Always eager to get the hell away from the group, Kate decides to join Sawyer on his wild boar chase.
+The boar ransacks Sawyer’s tent and, always eager to get the hell away from the group, Kate joins Sawyer on his wild boar chase.

-Lost’s famous flashbacks provided the series’ B-Stories while in Outlaws, the C-Story sees Hurley and Sayid trying to help Charlie readjust after killing Ethan.
+Lost’s famous flashback structure provided the series’ B-Stories while in Outlaws, the C-Story of the this “ABC stories structure” sees Hurley and Sayid trying to help Charlie readjust after killing Ethan.

-First, the on-island A-Story puts Sawyer in a thematically similar enough situation to trigger the off-island B-Story flashbacks.
+First, the on-island A-Story puts Sawyer in a thematically similar enough situation that they trigger his off-island B-Story flashbacks.
 The two stories perfectly mirror each other.
 In Story A, the boar is Sawyer’s quarry, in Story B, Frank is his quarry.
 Frank is the boar.
 The boar is Frank.
 Or, more accurately, the pig is metaphor for Sawyer killing Duckett, come back to haunt him, pig-time!

-Of course, the pig isn’t really the ghost of Frank, the animal has no agency but the situation reminds Sawyer of his past actions and triggers him into an emotional flashback.
+Of course, the pig isn’t really the ghost of Frank, the animal has no agency but the situation reminds Sawyer of his past deeds and triggers him into an emotional flashback.
 When Sawyer finally corners the boar and faces down his demon, he can’t bring himself to kill it.
-The past events from Story B showed Sawyer how to learn, change and grow in Story A.
+In other words, his past events from Story B showed Sawyer how to learn, change and grow in Story A.

-In addition to thrilling and exciting us – that’s why millennia of stories, film and TV exist – to help us learn, change and grow.
+That’s why millennia of stories, a century of film and decades of TV exist – in addition to thrilling and exciting us, they exist to help us learn, change and grow.
 To help us self-actualise.
 To help us become the best versions of ourselves.

 This magnificent episode was written by Drew Goddard who deservedly went on to write The Martian and Daredevil.